1922 conclave: Blessing

 As his first act as pope, Pius XI revived the traditional public blessing from the balcony, Urbi et Orbi, ("to the city and to the world"), abandoned by his predecessors since the loss of Rome to the Italian state in 1870.
 This suggested his openness to a rapprochement with the government of Italy.
 He had earlier given indication of this to the cardinals at the conclave when he explained his choice of name ("a Pius to end the Roman question which had begun under a Pius") and his informing them that he would give the blessing in public from the central balcony.
 When some of the more conservative cardinals tried to persuade him not to give the blessing from the external balcony, he listened to their arguments for a while and overruled their objections by saying: "Remember, I am no longer a Cardinal.
-I am the Supreme Pontiff now".
+I am the Supreme Pontiff now."
 Also, at Pius XI's first appearance, the banner draped on the balcony displayed the arms of Pius IX—the pope who lost Rome to Italy—rather than the arms of his immediate predecessor, Benedict XV.

-Shortly after the blessing was imparted, Prince Ludovico Chigi Albani della Rovere, the Marshal of the Conclave, issued a statement by order of the secretary of the conclave:
+Shortly after the blessing was imparted, Prince Ludovico Chigi Albani della Rovere, the marshal of the conclave, issued a statement by order of the secretary of the conclave:

 It was rumoured that immediately after the election, he decided to appoint Pietro Gasparri as his cardinal secretary of state.
 The contemporary report by The New York Times on the following day 7 February appears to confirm this as it reported that Gasparri, who had served as Benedict XV's secretary of state, was reappointed by the new pope and the reappointment was announced almost immediately after the new pope assumed his pontificate.
 The Pope also received the diplomatic corps and the Papal aristocracy in an audience later in the afternoon.

 Pius XI was crowned on 12 February.
-Unlike his immediate predecessor, who had his coronation in the Sistine Chapel, Pius' coronation took place in the dais in front of the high altar in Saint Peter's Basilica.
+Unlike his immediate predecessor, who had his coronation in the Sistine Chapel, Pius's coronation took place in the dais in front of the high altar in Saint Peter's Basilica.